panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 However, if you take a look at console, you'd notice that the new value logging is debounced.
 The component logs to console the new value only if `500ms` has passed since last typing.

+Here are the changes made to the component.
+Inside the `created()` hook the callback that loggs to console is debounced using `debounce(callback, 500)`.
+Then the debounced callback `debouncedWatcher` is assigned as a watcher of `value` property: `this.$watch("value", debouncedWatcher)`.

-## 2. Throttling of a window scroll handler
+## 2. Throttling an event handler

 ## 3. A word a caution